BART Bike Station/Pathway Project

-The City of Lafayette awarded a contract on October 17, 2025 to Integra Construction Services, Inc. in the amount of $2,590,000 for the construction of the Lafayette Town Center Pathway and BART Bike Station Project.
+The City of Lafayette awarded a contract on October 17, 2025 to Integra Construction Services, Inc. in the amount of $2,590,000 for the construction of the BART Bike Station/Pathway Project.

 The project will increase safe access for pedestrians and bicycle riders to the station, encourage alternative modes of transportation in and around Lafayette’s downtown, and create a welcoming entry to our downtown.